-Sun-drenched days and balmy nights… what better excuse to book a table at one of the capital’s new or pop-up outdoor hot spots?
+Sun-drenched days and balmy nights… what better excuse to book a table at one of the capital’s new or pop-up outdoor restaurants?

 If there’s one thing that Londoners know how to do well, it’s making the most of the beautiful days and nights of summer in the city.
 While we relish this communal celebration of the season, it can make getting a seat at the capital’s alfresco eateries something of a challenge.
 A game plan is essential to securing the best spot for supper or an evening aperitif; from a secret garden right in heart of Piccadilly to an exclusive Italian retreat amid the rooftops of Knightsbridge, make sure you’re first in line when the sun shines with our guide to London’s best new and pop-up outdoor dining options.

 The cabana-style terrace on the first floor at The Mandrake hotel offers a moment of calm amid its bustling Fitzrovia location as you step into an urban oasis of hanging passion flower and jasmine plants punctuated by chic rattan furniture.
 A curated cocktail list of intriguing flavours is served from a wooden-shack-style bar, including the sweet and sour “Butterfly”, a mix of Bolt Mezcal, Laphroaig Triple Wood, lapsang souchong tea syrup, citrus, egg white and butterfly sorrel.
 The food menu from European/South American fusion restaurant, Yopo, provides equal temptation, with dishes such as Iberico pork and roast pineapple tacos, courgette flower tostada with pickled jalapeño, and a seabass, avocado and raspberry ceviche.
 Designed by world-renowned landscape architects Bureau Bas Smets, this hidden sanctuary has already made its mark as the winner of the best outdoor space at the Global AHEAD Awards 2019.